Read Tobio’s inspiring interview about TEFL in China!

 In terms of things to know before you come here, I guess studying up on what things will be different is always helpful.
 In my household, they don’t drink water at meals, so I have to drink water at other times more frequently than at home.
 Laundry is done more frequently here, because it is air-dried, so the amount you can dry is limited by space and hangers.
 I also think it’s important to know what is within walking distance of your family’s home.
 There’s a grocery store not far as well as a bread store right next to it, but if I didn’t know they were there, I would probably be taking the subway to get anything.

-Do you have plans once your internship is finished?
+Do you have plans once your TEFL in China experience is finished?
 More English teaching?

 I am long overdue to go to college, so I’ll be doing that when I get home.
 Once I finish college, though, I want to move back here and teach in a classroom setting.